DanielJLester/RiffBoard/README.md

 ## Development ##
 The first real version had to be highly stripped, but functional for the large chunk of the user journey.
 The development used Claude Code only.
 Using claude skills to hone and refine prompts to develop in 2 phases, infrastructure, then frontend.
-The app is PWA with a Supabase backend (auth, storage, and database).
-I wanted analytics from the start (using Posthog), to ensure I can understand users from the beginning and support bugs fixes with usage and recordings.
-It's now a freemium product with Stripe monetization to short be rolled out, and remains very much a living, evolving project.
+The app is React.js based PWA with a Supabase backend (auth, storage, and database).
+I wanted analytics from the start, and integrated Posthog as part of the infrastructure phase.
+This was to ensure I can understand users from the very beginning, and support bugs fixes with usage and recordings.
+It's now a freemium product with Stripe monetization shortly being rolled out, and remains very much a living, evolving project.

 The v1 is live with an ever growing user base [StickyNotes](audiostickynotes.netlify.app)